…But We Won’t Build Decks

 So we don’t do pitch decks for one simple reason: we don’t want to deprive you of the opportunity to think through every aspect of your idea.

 It’s fairly easy to find resources on what type of information to include in your pitch deck.
-Here are two of my favorites:
+Here are three of my favorites:

 - TechCrunch: Lessons From A Study of Perfect Pitch Decks